 Over the past few years, we’ve seen drastic improvements to wallets and other asset management tools, allowing investors and users to safely and easily access the next generation of financial technology.

-Non-custodial allow users to safely store their own funds without having to rely on third-party institutions to hold their assets.
+Thanks to the non-custodial nature of DeFi wallets, users can safely store their own funds without having to rely on third-party institutions to hold their assets.

 In the earlier days, wallets such as MyEtherWallet dominated the market while providing clunky UI/UX.
 Fortunately, within the past year, many wallets have upped their game and are creating better interfaces with significantly better user experience.